 - A. Authority to file applications.
-Applications may be submitted by the following entities: - Community development department.
+Applications may be submitted by the following entities: - 1.
+Community development department.
 The authority of the community development department to file an application is limited to applications that may be required for activities or development on city-owned land. - 2.
 Staff, city commission, or planning commission.
-The authority of the city commission or planning commission to file an application is limited to applications for text amendments or applications for zone map amendments. - Applicant is not owner.
+The authority of the city commission or planning commission to file an application is limited to applications for text amendments or applications for zone map amendments. - 3.
+Applicant is not owner.
 If the applicant is not the owner of the land, or is a contract purchaser of the land, a letter signed by the owner consenting to the submission of the application is required. - 4.
-Applicant is not sole owner.
-If the applicant is not the sole owner of the land, a letter signed by the other owners or an association representing the owners consenting to or joining in the application is required. - B. Simultaneous processing of applications.
-Whenever two or more forms of review and approval are required, the applications for those approvals may be processed simultaneously. - C. Fees.
+Applicant is owner.
+If the applicant is the owner of the land, a letter signed by the owner, including other owners, if applicable, or an association representing the owners consenting to or joining in the application is required. - B. Simultaneous processing of applications.
+Whenever two or more forms of review and approval are required, the applications for those approvals may be processed simultaneously. - C. Fees. - 1.
+Determination of fees.
+The city commission will determine the fees to accompany all applications submitted under this chapter. - 2.
+Fees to be paid.
+No application can be processed until the established fee has been paid. - D. Determination of Sufficiency. - 1.
+Determination of sufficiency.
+Within seven days following receipt of the application, the Zoning Administrator will determine if the application is complete.